CEDAR HALL OPENING SOON!

 All steps of the application process must be completed in order for your application to be considered:

-- Complete the online application and pay the non-refundable $50 application fee.
-Payment can be made at the Cashier window in Laidlaw Center or by phone at 360.383.3363.
+Complete the online application and pay the non-refundable $50 application fee.
+Payment can be made by phone at 360.383.3363.

 - Provide proof of ability to pay rent.
 Rent is charged quarterly and due at the beginning of each quarter.
 A financial aid award letter, bank statement or check stub are examples of documentation of proof of ability to pay.
 Please let us know if you have any concerns providing this information.